 By Sean Delaney

-It is the taking of vital, ongoing measurements of the various plantings that will help lead the city to decide which species thrive and are the best ones they should continue planting at that point.
+“Taking vital, ongoing measurements of the various plantings will help the city decide which species thrive and are the best ones they should continue planting at that point.
 Less of the selection process is left to chance, which significantly reduces the chance of failure and waste of resources.
-The overall monitoring project is slated for 5 years.
+The overall monitoring project is slated for five years.

 “Today was a great day and a great start to another year for this project and moving toward our ultimate goals.”

 Councillor Anthony Perruzza and staff, MPP Tom Rakocevic, and the team have been very active in the program.
 Many local schools and students have participated since 2019, the beginning of the project.
 And many thanks to local community activists and environmentalists Grant Evers and Edith George.

 Planting at Rountree Mills Park will resume again in the Fall.
 For a list of calendars and events, please visit the TRCA website at: www.trca.ca